sonyaswink/google-sheets-proj/README.md

 # First Pitch

-## QUESTION/HEDE: The US Population is Aging into Dementia, and Will The Sandwich Generation Be Hurt by it
+## QUESTION/HEDE: The US Population is Aging into Dementia, Will The Sandwich Generation Be Hurt by it?

 ### HYPOTHESIS: The Sandwich Generation, people caring for a young child and an aging parent, is being covered more and more in the news.
-This is twelve percent of Americans in the U.S. https://www.nytimes.com/2020/02/11/parenting/sandwich-generation-costs.html

-### Now, as dementia and Alzheimer's are being reported as a growing trend, along with the population living longer, will those people caring for children have to care for a parent with mental diseases?
-Or is the data just showing diagnoses and a leveling-off?
+This is twelve percent of Americans in the U.S. Now, as dementia and Alzheimer's are being reported as a growing trend, along with the population living longer, will those people caring for children have to care for a parent with mental diseases?
+Or is the data just showing diagnoses and a leveling-off? https://www.nytimes.com/2020/02/11/parenting/sandwich-generation-costs.html

 #### Many Americans aren't worried at all about their aging parents being an issue. https://www.pewresearch.org/global/2014/01/30/attitudes-about-aging-a-global-perspective/